Ekco-S64QTN6/Kaiagotchi/README.md

 WPA Handshake Capture: Collects full and half WPA handshakes, as well as PMKIDs.

-Autonomous Operation: Operates independently, managing network interfaces and attack strategies.
+Autonomous Operation: Operates independently, managing network interfaces and attack strategies using its dedicated decision engine.

 High Performance: Optimized for multi-core CPUs and dedicated network cards typical of server deployments.